qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a snooze option
 - hello my snooze is not syncing up with gmail when i snooze it takes it out of my email app inbox and puts into the snooze folder but it does not make the move in gmail account how do fix this thanks
 - is syncing between devices coming so that when i snooze an email on my iphone it will snooze on my ipad
-- i have a email that i snooze and it keeps coming back in my inbox before the snooze tbsp
+- i have a email that i snooze and it keeps coming back in my inbox before the snoozed time.
 - snooze option please
 - there should be more options for snoozing mails
 - can't snooze my emails